 Cons:

-1. Higher Interest Rates: To compensate for covering the closing costs, lenders offering no-cost refinances may charge slightly higher interest rates.
+1. Higher Interest Rates: To compensate for covering the upfront closing costs, lenders offering no-cost refinances may charge slightly higher interest rates.
 Over the life of the loan, this could potentially result in homeowners paying more in interest compared to a traditional refinance with lower rates.

 2. Long-Term Costs: While the immediate savings are appealing, homeowners should consider the long-term implications.
 If they stay in the home for an extended period, the higher interest rate could lead to paying more in interest over the life of the loan, offsetting the initial cost savings.